Skip to Main Content

 International Production Experience

-Costume pros skilled on shoots at NEOM Studios, Jax Film Studios, and across Saudi Arabia's dramatic landscapes.
-With sensitivity to cultural protocols and the Kingdom's 40% production rebates.
+Our costume pros are skilled on shoots at NEOM Studios, Jax Film Studios, and across Saudi Arabia's dramatic landscapes.
+They respect cultural protocols and know the Kingdom's 40% production rebates.

 03.